DamianCapdevila/kathryn-gorsuch-personal-website/README.md

 # Nurse Practitioner Website

 Welcome to the Nurse Practitioner Website!
 This website is under construction and is designed to provide information about a nurse practitioner named Kathryn.

-The application was created using C# .NET and Blazor, with Bootstrap for styling.
+The application, published in Azure Static Web Apps, was created using C# .NET and Blazor, with Bootstrap for styling.

 Please note that the website is not yet responsive and requires further adaptation for different screen sizes.
+See it running here: [here](https://salmon-pond-053a0a40f.5.azurestaticapps.net/) !

 ## Sections